Cricket bat: Kashmir willow bats

 The willow used in making bats in Kashmir was brought in by the British, who ruled India, during the 1820s.
 The industry combines traditional tools with modern technology.
 Some of the districts where these bats are made in Kashmir are Anantnag, Baramula, and Pahalgam.

-The species is identical (Salix alba var. caerulea) to English willow and the only difference is that the willow is not grown in England.
+The species is identical (Salix alba var. caerulea) to English willow.
 Kashmir willow bats play well and no evidence has been presented that the wood or finished product has different properties or plays any differently.
 However, Kashmir willow bats sell for significantly lower prices than English willow, on the belief that the English willow bats are superior.
-Kashmir willow bats are very common in social and amateur competitions, although English willow is seen as a more "serious" cricketer's bat.
+Kashmir willow bats are widespread in social and amateur competitions, although English willow is seen as a more "serious" cricketer's bat.

-Much of the English Willow cricket bat market consists of bats which are actually made in India from imported English willow blanks.
+Much of the English Willow cricket bat market consists of bats that are made in India from imported English willow blanks.
 It would be virtually impossible to detect "counterfeit" English willow bats made from Kashmir willow.
-The marketing of English willow bats is therefore a trust exercise between the buyer and the brand, that the brand has not inflated their supply of "English willow" bats by sourcing blanks from India as well as England.
+The marketing of English willow bats is, therefore, a trust exercise between the buyer and the brand, that the brand has not inflated their supply of "English willow" bats by sourcing blanks from India as well as England.
 This risk of substitution is a major hurdle for small brands looking to get bats manufactured in India.
 Resources are needed to ensure the integrity and custody of the English willow at all stages of production.